Photo: bagoum [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

 # 3 – Company

-Do you remember the first time you heard this song.
-If you were like us, you just stood there frozen with your jaw dropping.
-It’s not often you hear a songs that blows you away on the very first listen while bringing tears to your eyes.
-Company is a ballad that paints a cinematic universe so sad and heartfelt that it can be difficult to listen to.
+Do you remember the first time you heard this song?
+If you were like us, you just stood frozen, jaw dropping.
+It’s not often you hear a song that blows you away on the very first listen while bringing tears to your eyes.
+“Company” is a ballad that paints a sad and heartfelt cinematic universe that it can be difficult to listen to.
 It’s as genuine as it gets.

 # 2 – We Belong Together

-“We Belong Together,” was the answer to “Company.”
-Rickie Lee Jones opened her sophomore album entitled Pirates with this great song is what we saw as a response to the lost love of Company.
-For every break up there is always the possibility of finding someone new.
-Someone that hopefully makes one forget of the previous heartbreak.
-Someone that finally makes you feel, like you belong…..together.
+“We Belong Together” was the answer to “Company.”
+Rickie Lee Jones opened her sophomore album, Pirates, with this great song.
+We saw it as a response to the lost love of the song “Company.”
+For every breakup, there is always the possibility of finding someone new.
+Someone who hopefully makes one forget the previous heartbreak.
+Someone that finally makes you feel like you belong…..together.

 # 1 – Living It Up

 The sheer beauty of this musical masterpiece is almost incomprehensible.
-It’s an epic piece that goes through various rhythmic changes, soaring joyous melody lines and of course all presented to the listener via some of the greatest musicians of the twentieth century.
-Its original creative and just makes you feel good with a side of cool attached.
-That pretty much defines what Rickie Lee Jones has given to us for the past forty years.
+It’s an epic piece that goes through various rhythmic changes, soaring joyous melody lines, and, of course, all presented to the listener via some of the greatest musicians of the twentieth century.
+It’s original creative and just makes you feel good with a side of cool attached.
+That defines what Rickie Lee Jones has given us for the past forty years.
 Thanks Rickie!

-Top 10 Rickie Lee Jones Songs article published on Classic RockHistory.com© 2021
+10 Essential Rickie Lee Jones Songs You Must Hear article published on Classic RockHistory.com© 2023

 No “The Last Chance Texaco” ?